Jeff has the utmost professional demeanor. He makes sure everything runs smoothly and I know I can count on him.

 Jeff attended McGeorge School of Law in Sacramento, California, part of the University of The Pacific, where he earned his Juris Doctor’s degree.

-In order to provide a higher level of service to his clients, Jeff limits his practice to estate planning (trusts, wills, durable powers of attorney, or advance health care directives), probate (probate, conservatorships, guardianships), trust administration and divorce mediation.
+In order to provide a higher level of service to his clients, Jeff limits his practice to estate planning (trusts, wills, durable powers of attorney, or advance health care directives), probate administration (probate, conservatorships, guardianships) and trust administration.

 Jeff accepts the following legal insurance plans: